Chris Flexen struggles as Mariners fall to Diamondbacks and drop two games back in wild-card race

 The seething anger at himself and his performance could no longer be contained in Chris Flexen.
 It had been building with every missed location, every pitch that wasn’t executed and every baserunner.

-On any night, these sorts of struggles on the mound stir the rage monster inside of him, which is why his teammates have called him The Hulk.
+On any night, these sorts of struggles on the mound stir the rage monster inside of him, which is why his teammates often refer to him as The Hulk.
 But on this warm summer night in September, with every outcome critical to keeping the Mariners in a postseason race that nobody expected, well, this was unacceptable to the point of eruption.

 When he finally ended the misery of what would be a game-deciding fourth inning, having lost a one-run lead by allowing four runs, Flexen delivered a cruel tongue-lashing to himself as he stalked off the mound at T-Mobile Park.
-A merciless self-critic when he doesn’t perform up his expectations, his harsh words to himself were indicative of the elevated stakes and his disappointment in not rising to them.
+A merciless self-critic when he doesn’t perform up to his expectations, his harsh words to himself were indicative of the elevated stakes and his disappointment in not rising to them.

 The Mariners’ most consistent starting pitcher struggled through his worst outing since July, and his teammates couldn’t overcome it in a disappointing 7-3 loss to the Arizona Diamondbacks.